brson/brson.github.com/_posts/2017-04-05-minimally-nice-maintainer.md

-But before you fly off the chain, prove your undeniable superiority, and prove that _they are wrong_, let me suggest instead that you do something crazy, that you do the opposite: that you _prove they are right_.
+But before you fly off the chain, prove your undeniable superiority, and prove that _they are wrong_, let me suggest instead that you do something better, that you do the opposite: that you _prove they are right_.

 Imagine the most exciting brainstorming session you ever had: you spit